red-panda-ci/ci-scripts/README.md

 Then the script will do the folloging:
 * Build a docker image, if don't exists, called "customimage", using the Dockerfile located in ci-scripts/docker/customimage folder.
-* Run the gradlew task "fatlane debug" in a docker container with the "customimage" image base builded in the previous step.
+* Use Fastlane with "debug" lane to build the APK in a docker container with the "customimage" image base builded in the previous step.

 The script uses the debug.keystore located in the ".android" folder of your home.